 To meet these demands, I4CE co-constructed with five French metropolises and cities, plus the national environmental agency (Ademe), the Association of French Mayors (AMF), EIT Climate KIC and the association of large cities (France urbaine) a climate budget assessment framework for local authorities.
 This project is based on the work carried out by I4CE at the French national level and on the expertise of local authorities and partners.

 I4CE and its partners make freely available, under a Creative Commons license, a methodology for climate assessment of community budgets.

 In this methodology, you’ll find:

 - An executive summary presenting the interests and objectives of the methodology and actions plan to put in place,

 - A methodology guide,

-- 2 appendices (in French only) to assess climate impacts of expenditures on:
+- 3 appendices (in French only) to analyze local authority expenditures

 - A webinar explaining the method with feedbacks from Paris and Strasbourg that have tested the method and from Oslo that has developed its own approach of climate budgeting.